Seamless, Correct, and Generic Programming over Serialised Data: Conclusion

 \subsubsection{Data-Generic Programming}

-There is a long tradition of data-generic programming~\cite{DBLP:conf/ssdgp/Gibbons06} and we will mostly focus here on the approach based on the careful reification of a precise universe of discourse as an inductive family in a host type theory, and the definition of generic programs by induction over this family.
+There is a long tradition of data-generic programming~\citep{DBLP:conf/ssdgp/Gibbons06} and we will mostly focus here on the approach based on the careful reification of a precise universe of discourse as an inductive family in a host type theory, and the definition of generic programs by induction over this family.

-One early such instance is Pfeifer and Rue{\ss}' `polytypic proof construction'~\cite{DBLP:conf/tphol/PfeiferR99} meant to replace unsafe meta-programs deriving recursors (be they built-in support, or user-written tactics).
+One early such instance is Pfeifer and Rue{\ss}' `polytypic proof construction'~\citeyearpar{DBLP:conf/tphol/PfeiferR99} meant to replace unsafe meta-programs deriving recursors (be they built-in support, or user-written tactics).
+Their approach requires the definition of an entirely new core language to support polytypic function definitions while ours is completely non-invasive.
+It would be interesting to port some of their motivating examples to our setting such as their generic data compression scheme for serialised tree representations.

-In his PhD thesis, Morris~\cite{DBLP:phd/ethos/Morris07} declares various universes for strictly positive types and families and defines by generic programming further types (the type of one-hole contexts), modalities (the universal and existential predicate lifting over the functors he considers), and functions (map, boolean equality).
+In his PhD thesis, Morris~\citeyearpar{DBLP:phd/ethos/Morris07} declares various universes for strictly positive types and families and defines by generic programming further types (the type of one-hole contexts), modalities (the universal and existential predicate lifting over the functors he considers), and functions (map, boolean equality).
+We reuse some of these constructions already (e.g. the universal predicate lifting over functors is the \IdrisType{All} type family we used to define serialisation combinators in \Cref{sec:serialising}) and the other ones are obvious candidates for future work.
+The type of one-hole contexts is in particular extremely useful to implement tail-recursive operations traversing a data structure.

-L{\"{o}}h and Magalh{\~{a}}es~\cite{DBLP:conf/icfp/LohM11} define a more expressive universe over indexed functors that is closed under composition and fixpoints.
+L{\"{o}}h and Magalh{\~{a}}es~\citeyearpar{DBLP:conf/icfp/LohM11} define a more expressive universe over indexed functors that is closed under composition and fixpoints.
 They also detail how to define additional generic construction such as a proof of decidable equality, various recursion schemes, and zippers.
 This work, quite similar to our own in its presentation, offers a natural candidate universe for us to use to extend our library.

+Recent efforts by Escot and Cockx~\citeyearpar{DBLP:journals/pacmpl/EscotC22} have demonstrated that it is possible, through reflection, to offer a neater user interface by transporting constructions between (a subset of) the native Agda inductive types and their rich universe of descriptions.
+This could potentially provide a more convenient way to program using our library: instead of having to define the functions in the specification layer over \IdrisType{Data.Mu} trees, users could program against bona fide host language datatypes while still benefiting from the proven-correct generic programs.